 The age of solar power for Industrial buildings is here.

-As a business (or property) owner, the current power crisis in South Africa is having a negative impact.
-Dreams of success beginning to fade and one starts playing out negative scenarios around one’s cash flow, lost working hours, lost contracts, a dwindling customer base, and the uncertain future of one’s business.
+As a business (or property) owner, the current power crisis in South Africa has a negative impact.
+Dreams of success begin to fade and one starts playing out negative scenarios around one’s cash flow, lost working hours, lost contracts, a dwindling customer base, and the uncertain future of one’s business.

 Positive aspects of your solar power investment

 Fundamentally it can increase the value of your property and make it more attractive to tenants and future buyers.
 As the landlord or business operating out of the property, you will breathe easier knowing that you are following in the footsteps of hundreds of South African property owners and landlords taking environmental and energy matters into their own hands.

 Capital outlay may not be necessary as you will be reallocating existing expenses to pay for a new asset that works for you.
 In effect, the savings you make from generating your own electricity will pay for the installation – until you own the system outright.
 Not only will you be able to survive future load shedding, but you will also be largely immune to Eskom’s escalating tariffs.
 Not to mention the tax break you will be getting from SARS for doing your bit for the environment.

 Businesses/ Tenants can be connected to the solar power system, and their usage monitored.
 You’ll be able to charge for usage, giving energy security to your tenants and even sharing the savings with them when your asset has been paid off.
 They will enjoy lower electricity costs and greater certainty of running a successful business.
 In turn, they will likely commit to occupying space with you for a more extended period, reducing your vacancy rate.
 A renewable energy system will assure them of your commitment to shielding them from future Eskom tariff hikes and unpredictable load shedding.
 New tenants will immediately find your property attractive for their business.